 That is why testosterone boosters and zinc supplements are the best way to increase your natural testosterone levels.
 Using them for a very long time will beat down your genetics and any other environmental factors contributing to slightly lower testosterone levels.
 They would even help patients with severe testosterone deficiency symptoms.

 Athletes with a testosterone supplement report higher energy levels, shorter recovery periods, increased muscle mass and more strength.
 Thus, stop blaming your genetics and stimulate your natural production of testosterone by eating correctly, supplementing smartly, and living a healthier life.
 Avoid endocrine disruptors found in preservatives, pesticides, processed meat, contaminated soil, and many other day-to-day sources.
+What about Testosterone Injections?
 Doing so and giving your best in your training and competitions will make a difference in your physical performance and give you a clear dominance of the field.

 Travison, T. G., Araujo, A. B., O’donnell, A. B., Kupelian, V., & McKinlay, J. B. (2007).
 A population-level decline in serum testosterone levels in American men.
 The Journal of Clinical Endocrinology & Metabolism, 92(1), 196-202.